Racism in Russia

 Racism in Russia mainly appears in the form of negative attitudes towards non-ethnic Russian citizens, immigrants or tourists and negative actions against them by some Russians.
 Traditionally, Russian racism includes antisemitism and Tatarophobia, as well as hostility towards the various peoples of the Caucasus, Central Asia, East Asia, South Asia and Africa.

-According to the United Nations, Russia's immigrant population is the world's third-largest, numbering over 11.6 million.
-Due to the country's declining population, and the low birth rates and high death rates of ethnic Russians, the Russian government has tried to increase immigration to the country in the last decade; which has led to millions of migrants flow into Russia from mainly post-Soviet states, many of whom are illegal and remain undocumented.
+According to the United Nations, Russia's immigrant population is the world's fifth-largest, numbering over 9.1 million.
+Due to the country's declining population, low birth rates, and high death rates of ethnic Russians, the Russian government has tried to increase immigration to the country in the last decade.
+This has led to the increase of millions of migrants into Russia, mainly from post-Soviet states, including many who migrated illegally and remain undocumented.

 Under serious police pressure, the number of racist acts started to decline in Russia from 2009.
 In 2016, it was reported that Russia had seen an “impressive" decrease in hate crimes.

 Xenophobia

 An antisemitic demonstration in Russia, with one of the posters exclaiming: "President Putin, are you with the Russians or with the Jews?"

 In the late 19th century, especially after nationalistic uprisings occurred in Poland, the government expressed xenophobia in its hostility towards ethnic minorities which did not speak Russian.
 The government decided to reduce the use of other languages, and it insisted that minorities which did not speak Russian should be Russified.

 By the beginning of the 20th century, most European Jews lived in the so-called Pale of Settlement, the Western frontier of the Russian Empire which generally consisted of the modern-day countries of Poland, Lithuania, Belarus and neighboring regions.
 Many pogroms accompanied the Revolution of 1917 and the ensuing civil war, an estimated 70,000 to 250,000 Jewish civilians were killed in atrocities which were committed throughout the former Russian Empire; the number of Jewish orphans exceeded 300,000.

 In the 2000s, tens of thousands of people joined neo-Nazi groups inside Russia.
-Racism against both the Russian citizens (peoples of the Caucasus, Indigenous peoples of Siberia and Russian Far East, etc.) and non-Russian citizens of Africans, Central Asians, South Asians(Indians,Pakistanis, Bangladeshis ,Srilankans), East Asians (Vietnamese, Chinese, etc.) and Europeans (Ukrainians, etc.) is a significant problem.
+Racism against both the Russian citizens (peoples of the Caucasus, Indigenous peoples of Siberia and Russian Far East, etc.) and non-Russian citizens of Africans, Central Asians, South Asians (Indians, Pakistanis, Bangladeshis, Srilankans), East Asians (Vietnamese, Chinese, etc.) and Europeans (Ukrainians, etc.) is a significant problem.

 In 2016, Radio Free Europe/Radio Liberty reported that "Researchers who track xenophobia in Russia have recorded an "impressive" decrease in hate crimes because the authorities appear to have stepped up pressure on far-right groups".

 Using information which was collected during surveys which were conducted in 1996, 2004, and 2012, Hannah S. Chapman, et al. reports a steady increase in Russians' negative attitudes towards seven outgroups.
 Muscovites especially became more xenophobic.